 “Writing is like mining for gold hidden in the hillsides of your mind.” – David Baboulene

-But in buying the Alterra name, Mars can say, as it does on its Website, that its coffee was born in Milwaukee in 1993 when three friends, “working nights while keeping their daytime businesses afloat,” needed a strong brew.
+But in buying the Alterra name, Mars can say, that its coffee was born in Milwaukee in 1993 when three friends, “working nights while keeping their daytime businesses afloat,” needed a strong brew.
 “In order to get it,” the Website declares, next to a thumbnail photo of the popular and historic lakefront cafe Fowler and his partners opened in 2002, “they decided that they had to roast their own — and ALTERRA™ was born!”

 That’s the sort of yarn you can’t simply invent and feed to consumers.

 But it was a yarn that could be sold to a bigger concern seeking to acquire something soulful.